awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-data-export.md

 1. Choose **Amazon SageMaker Feature Store \(via Jupyter Notebook\)**\.

-1. Run the Jupyter Notebook\.
+1. Run the Jupyter notebook\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/mohave/data-wrangler-destination-nodes-photo-export-to.png)

-Running a Jupyter Notebook runs a Data Wrangler job\.
+Running a Jupyter notebook runs a Data Wrangler job\.
 Running a Data Wrangler job starts a SageMaker processing job\.
 The processing job ingests the flow into an online and offline feature store\.

 **Important**
 The IAM role you use to run this notebook must have the following AWS managed policies attached: `AmazonSageMakerFullAccess` and `AmazonSageMakerFeatureStoreAccess`\.